MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 The Readiness Toolkit for Office add-ins and VBA is our recommended basic solution for application compatibility and readiness assessment.
 The Readiness Toolkit is a free tool available from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=55983).

 The Readiness Toolkit creates reports, in either Excel or Power BI, which can assist organizations in the Prepare phase.
-The reports contain inventory and readiness assessment information, including the following:
+The reports contain inventory and readiness assessment information, including the following information:

 - An inventory of COM add-ins, plus information on add-in adoption and ISV support for Microsoft 365 Apps.
 - A compatibility assessment of VBA macros for devices installed with older versions of Office, as far back as Office 2003.